n3d1117/cv/cv.typ

 == Work Experience
 #entry[Software Engineer][Magenta Srl][Florence, Italy][Feb 2022 --- present]
 - Building the #link("https://www.greenapes.com/en/")[greenApes] iOS app, a social network focused on sustainability and positive environment impact, using Swift, SwiftUI and Combine.
 Lead a major rewrite from an old Objective-C codebase and successfully shipped 30+ updates on the App Store
-- Working as a part-time consultant at #link("https://www.thalesgroup.com/en")[Thales Italia S.p.A.]
-  - Writing Java backend microservices using Quarkus and Apache Kafka
+- Working as a consultant at #link("https://www.thalesgroup.com/en")[Thales Italia], developing a suite of applications designed to monitor airport systems and enhance the efficiency of boarding processes, using Java (Quarkus), Apache Kafka and Angular (NgRx)
-  - Developing reactive web applications using Angular and NgRx for state management

 #entry[Software Engineer Intern][Magenta Srl][Florence, Italy][Sep 2021 --- Jan 2022]
 - Applied robust regression models based on historical data to enhance the calibration process of the #link("https://www.airqino.it/en/")[AirQino] air quality stations, resulting in a 15% increase in accuracy for PM#sub[2.5] and PM#sub[10] sensors